alorum/seoslides/readme.txt

 = 1.2.4 =

 * Fix: Remove an erroneous "are you sure" notice when saving the Slide Master.
+* Fix: Update the preview of the Slide Master upon saving the modal.

 = 1.2.3 =